 Polls and Emojis: David said, “We used polls a few times to bring people’s attention to different areas of the event.
 We asked them if they used the networking or checked out the company booths, etc. We wanted them to know that these are the other Airmeet features that can be used besides the sessions.”
 He also mentioned that at the end of every talk, the attendees chatted and used emojis to interact.

-Challenge 2 : Having a seamless event experience for the attendees and sponsors.
+Challenge 2 : Having a seamless event and virtual career fair experience for the attendees and sponsors.